Communication between home and school is a challenge even when all schools are open and there isn’t a worldwide pandemic to worry about.

 At the Harris Federation, Nick Soar, executive principal at St John's Wood and executive principal at Tottenham for the Harris Academy in North London, says it is important to use all of the available tools at your disposal to have the best chance that messages will reach all of your parents.

 “Comms is all about variety,” says Soar.
-“Letters posted in hard copy; digitally sent via email and posted as JPG on Twitter and via text."
+“Letters posted in hard copy; digitally sent via email and posted as a JPG on Twitter and via text."

 2. But find new ones, too